The Spring 2018 Iron Ring Ceremony will be on:

 My family wants to see me get my iron ring.
 Can they attend the ceremony?

 Since March 2012, UVic Iron Ring ceremonies have been open.
-This does NOT mean that you can bring whoever you want.
-Each ring recipient is restricted to at most two (2) guests at a cost of $15 per guest.
-The maximum number of guests may become further restricted as the registration deadline approaches based on the capacity limitation of the event venue.
+Each ring recipient is permitted to two (2) guests at a cost of $15 per guest.
+The maximum number of guests may become restricted as the registration deadline approaches based on the capacity limitation of the event venue.
 This means that if you leave registration until near the ceremony date, you may not even be able to bring 2 guests.
 Additional guests are only allowed if space is available.
 Guests are registered during the registration process.

 How do I pay for any guests in addition to my first two (2) guests?